-The FFIEC agencies believe the potentially significant effects a pandemic could have on an institution justify establishing plans to address how each institution will manage a pandemic event.
+The Federal Reserve and the other FFIEC agencies believe the potentially significant effects a pandemic could have on an institution justify establishing plans to address how each institution will manage a pandemic event.
 Accordingly, an institution's business continuity plan should include:

-- 1. A preventive program to reduce the likelihood an institution's operation will be significantly affected by a pandemic event; - 2.
-A documented strategy that provides for scaling pandemic efforts commensurate with the particular stages of a pandemic outbreak; - A comprehensive framework of facilities, systems, or procedures to continue critical operations if large numbers of staff members are unavailable for prolonged periods;
+- 1. A preventive program to reduce the likelihood that the institution's operations will be significantly affected by a pandemic event; - 2.
+A documented strategy that provides for scaling pandemic efforts commensurate with the particular stages of a pandemic outbreak; - 3.
+A comprehensive framework of facilities, systems, or procedures to continue critical operations if large numbers of staff members are unavailable for prolonged periods;